Hitansh1401/chair-seller-webpage/README.md

-Sure!
-Here's the complete **README** text you can copy and paste:

----

 # 🪑 Chair Shop - Responsive HTML/CSS Project

 This is a **responsive, static website** for a fictional "Chair Shop", designed using **HTML5** and **modern CSS (Flexbox + Grid)**.
 It showcases a clean, semantic structure and visually appealing layout inspired by real-world product landing pages.